aussedatlo/aussedatlo-notes/posts/16-mempool-with-bitcoin-node.md

 ---
 ## Conclusion

-With Caddy handling the reverse proxy, and the appropriate access set up for `mempool-api`, `mempool-web`, and `mempool-db`, your Mempool instance should initialize smoothly, providing an efficient and reliable Bitcoin mempool monitoring experience.
+With Caddy handling the reverse proxy, and the appropriate access set up for `mempool-api`, `mempool-web`, and `mempool-db`, your Mempool instance should initialize smoothly, allowing you to securely and privately access all the blockchain informations through your local node, without relying on other services.

 ---
 ## Resources